-- A. Certificates: Electronic certificates will be made available for download for everyone that submits an entry. - B. Plaques: Plaques are awarded for top performance in a number of categories.
-View the current list of plaques and sponsors at < cqww.com/plaques.htm >.
+- A. Certificates: Electronic certificates will be made available for download for everyone that submits an entry provided the log is submitted before the deadline. - B. Plaques: Plaques are awarded for top performance in a number of categories.
+View the current list of plaques and sponsors at < cqww.com/plaques.htm>.
 Only one plaque will be awarded per entry.
 A station winning a plaque will not be considered for a sub-area award; the plaque will be awarded to the runner-up in that area.